whisperity/monomux/README.md

  * `monomux -- /bin/myshell -a -b --arg-to-shell` will start the specified program with command-line arguments, if a new session is created.
    (If the started program takes `-` or `--` arguments, an _explicit_ separator `--` must be given **BEFORE** the program's name!)
  * `monomux -n SESSION_NAME` will attach or start the session `SESSION_NAME`, bypassing the interactive menu.
+ * Environment variables can be specified or removed via `-e VARIABLE=Value -u UNSET_VARIABLE`.

 A server can be started explicitly via `monomux --server`, in which case no client creation and attachment will be done.